-After retirement, some of the KGB officers involved in the TRIANON investigation wrote books and articles or were interviewed in podcasts and videos about the case.
+After retirement, some KGB officers who had been involved in the TRIANON investigation wrote books and articles or were interviewed in podcasts and videos about the case.
 Some continued service in the FSB or SVR and retired in high positions.
 A few of the KGB veterans have commented about more recent intelligence operations, including specific active measures events.
 They have answered questions about KGB involvement in murders, the Skripal poisoning and interference the U.S. 2016 and other election.

-The main investigation was conducted by a group of KGB officers detached to a special department within MFA headed by a colonel from the First Chief Directorate (FCD), foreign operations.
-In 1975 officers from the counterintelligence KGB Second Chief Directorate’s (SCD) 7th (later 12th) Department (foreigners in the USSR) were attached to this department as part of the Covert Security Service of the MFA.
+The main investigation was conducted by a group of KGB officers detached to a special department within MFA headed by a colonel from the First Chief Directorate (FCD, foreign operations).
+In 1975 officers from the KGB Second Chief Directorate’s (SCD, counterintelligence) 7th (later 12th) Department (foreigners in the USSR) were attached to this department as part of the Covert Security Service of the MFA.

 Ministry of Foreign Affairs officals